ihsoft/KIS/CONTRIBUTING.md

 **Is it actually a KIS problem?**
 See if the problem occurs if you uninstall KIS, and also see if it occurs when KIS is the *only* mod installed.

-**Are you using the KSP Windows x64 version ?**
-x64 Windows version of KSP is not supported.
-Please be sure to use the x86 Windows version of KSP before filing a report.

 **Are you up-to-date?**
 Only the latest version of KIS and the latest version of KSP are supported.
 Make sure both are completely up-to-date before filing a report.